TwilioDevEd/ivr-phone-tree-servlets/README.md

 [![Build Status](https://travis-ci.org/TwilioDevEd/ivr-phone-tree-servlets.svg?branch=master)](https://travis-ci.org/TwilioDevEd/ivr-phone-tree-servlets)

-An example application implementing an automated phone line using Twilio.
+This is an application example implementing an automated phone line using Twilio.

 [Read the full tutorial here](https://www.twilio.com/docs/tutorials/walkthrough/ivr-phone-tree/java/servlets)!

 ## Local Development

-1. Clone this repository and `cd` into its directory:
+1. Clone this repository and `cd` into it.

    ```bash
    $ git clone git@github.com:TwilioDevEd/ivr-phone-tree-servlets.git
    $ cd ivr-phone-tree-servlets
    ```

 2. Run the application.

    ```bash
    $ ./gradlew jettyRun
    ```

 3. Check it out at [http://localhost:8080](http://localhost:8080)

-4. Expose the application to the wider Internet using [ngrok](https://ngrok.com/)
+4. Expose the application to the wider Internet using [ngrok](https://ngrok.com/).

    ```bash
    $ ngrok 8000 http
    ```

 5. Provision a number under the
    [Manage Numbers page](https://www.twilio.com/user/account/phone-numbers/incoming)
    on your account.
 Set the voice URL for the number to